 Second hand camera equipment.
 Though I am not a fan of second hand camera equipment, of all city locations covered here Singapore offered the biggest range, and the better prices.

-and in the Bukit Bintang area of Kuala Lumpur are huge multi-story buildings filled with electronic gadgets.
+(Jalan Bukit Bintang, Kuala Lumpur) and (No. 7 Jalan Bukit Bintang, Kuala Lumpur) are huge multi-story buildings very close to each other filled with electronic gadgets.
 And they are all close to the Monorail.

 The buildings are clean, and well laid out.
 Some stores have prices displayed on items others don't.